-It is no secret that the number one thing you must do in order to take control of your finances is to create a budget.
-Without one, you really can’t see where you money goes.
-Or, more importantly, you don’t get to direct your money to be spent as you would like for it to be.
+It is no secret that the number one thing you must do to take control of your finances is to create a budget.
+Without one, you really can’t see where your money goes.
+Or, more importantly, you don’t get to direct your money to be spent as you would like for it to be!

-To help you get a jump start on creating your budget and to ensure you don’t leave any categories off of your list, it is best if you download our free budget template.
+To help you get a jump start on with your budget, and to make sure you don’t leave off any categories, download our free budget template.
 This form has helped thousands get started with creating a budget.

 Once you have your form, you are ready to figure out your categories!
 While you may not have each of these as individual line items on your form, just make sure you include them all somewhere in your budget!

 These are all of the monthly donations you make to various charities.
 Don’t forget about those you may make only once or twice a year as well!

-While not needed to live, it is important that you always pay yourself before you really pay anyone else.
+While not needed to live, it is crucial that you always pay yourself before you pay anyone else.
 Once you meet your necessary expenses, ensure you are saving enough each month.

-If you are in your employer’s retirement plan, those contributions were already deducted before you received your pay.
-You will not want to include those in this figure.
-Some of your savings accounts may include:
+If you are in your employer’s retirement plan, you pay those before you get your paycheck, so you would not include them.
+However, make sure you account for the different types of savings accounts you may have.

 Emergency Fund Savings